-NEP 2020 suggests that a student can exercise exits at multiple stages of the course of study.
-As per AICTE norms, a student can have two possible exits before the completion of the Full Engineering degree and may get a UG Diploma /Certificate or B.Sc. degree in the relevant discipline if he/she fulfils the following conditions: (Subject to change as per AICTE guidelines)
+NEP2020 suggests that a student should have multiple exits.
+As per AICTE norms, a student can have two possible exits before the completion of the Full Engineering degree and may get a certificate in the relevant discipline or B.Sc. degree if he fulfils the following conditions: